vsch/gcode-navigator/README.md

 ### Allow Experimentation

-Experimentation with new approaches to solving 3D printing approaches requires creating customized G-Code files or editing ones created by the slicer.
+Experimentation with new approaches to solving 3D printing problems requires creating customized G-Code files or editing ones created by the slicer.

 I have a few ideas which may lead to significant improvements but I cannot try out because I